BigDataRepublic/cookiecutter-model-service/data-science-production-container/README.md

 #### Step 8
 Send a POST call to the api, and check the reponse.
-The model takes two feaures: `LotArea` and `YearBuilt`.
+The model takes two features: `LotArea` and `YearBuilt`.

 ```